VladimirKomov/model_testing_arima/README.md

 # Forecast Testing Tool

-This project is designed to automate forecasting model testing by sending test requests, adjusting model parameters, saving results to Excel/JSON, and backing up the database state.
+This project automates the testing of forecasting models by sending test requests, adjusting model parameters, saving results in Excel/JSON formats, and backing up the database state.
+---

-## Project Structure
+## 📁 Project Structure

 ```
 tester/